India condemns Kabul terror attack

-India on Friday strongly condemned Thursday's terror attack in Afghanistan's capital Kabul that claimed over 40 lives and injured more than 80 people.
+India on Tuesday strongly condemned the terror attack in the Afghan capital Kabul on Monday in which four people, including an Indian national, were killed and scores injured.

-"India strongly condemns the cowardly suicide terror attack on December 28 at the media news agency and the cultural centre in Kabul resulting in loss of more than 40 innocent lives and many more injured ," the External Affairs Ministry said in a statement.
+"India strongly condemns the horrific terror attack in which an Indian national and many others lost their lives," the External Affairs Ministry said in a statement.

-"Our heartfelt condolences are with the families of the victims of this dastardly attack and we wish early recovery to the injured," it stated.
+"We express our sincere condolences to the families of the victims of this cowardly attack and wish early recovery to the injured," it stated.

-At least 41 people were killed and over 80 injured on Thursday in a suicide attack on a cultural centre of the Shia minority in Kabul, which houses a madrasa, a mosque and an office of an Afghan news agency.
-The Islamic State claimed responsibility for the attack.
+The Indian Embassy in Kabul was taking steps to repatriate the mortal remains of the Indian national, it said.

-The suicide blast occurred around 10.30 a.m. at the Tebyan Social and Cultural Centre in Dasht-i-Barchi locality of Kabul.
-The centre houses the office of the Afghan Voice news agency.
+India called for the perpetrators of the attack and those who provide them shelter to be brought to justice expeditiously.

 --IANS